-8. SPECIAL TESTS
+9. SPECIAL TESTS

-- 9.1 A special test may be granted by the Head of Department to a student who has been prevented from taking a test: - by illness on the day of the test or immediately before it, provided that the student submits a medical certificate on the prescribed form on which a medical practitioner, registered by the Health Professions Council of SA, homoeopath or chiropractor, registered with the Allied Health Professions Council of South Africa, specifies the nature and duration of the illness and that for health reasons, it was impossible or undesirable for the student to sit for the test, and that the student submits such certificate to the Head of Department on the day as determined by the practitioner that the student should return to lectures immediately following such illness, or on one of the two following working days; - 9.2 or by circumstances which, in the opinion of the Head of Department, were beyond the student's control at the time of the test provided that satisfactory evidence of such circumstances is provided.
-Such circumstances shall not include: - any misinterpretation by the student of the date, time or venue of the test; - transportation difficulties, where the student's residential term time address is within the area serviced by a scheduled bus or commuter train service to the central Durban area, and provided otherwise that the student informs the Head of Department of such difficulty prior to the time of commencement of the test;
+9.1 A special test may be granted by the Head of Department to a student who has been prevented from taking a test: by illness on the day of the test or immediately before it, provided that the by illness on the day of the test or immediately before it, provided that the student submits a medical certificate on the prescribed form on which a medical practitioner, registered by the Health Professions Council of SA, homoeopath or chiropractor, registered with the Allied Health Professions Council of South Africa, specifies the nature and duration of the illness and that for health reasons, it was impossible or undesirable for the student to sit for the test, and that the student submits such certificate to the Head of Department on the day as determined by the practitioner that the student should return to lectures immediately following such illness, or on one of the two following working days;

+or by circumstances which, in the opinion of the Head of Department, were beyond the student's control at the time of the test provided that satisfactory evidence of such circumstances is provided.
+Such circumstances shall not include:

+any misinterpretation by the student of the date, time or venue of the test; transportation difficulties, where the student's residential term time address is within the area serviced by a scheduled bus or commuter train service to the central Durban area, and provided otherwise that the student informs the Head of Department of such difficulty prior to the time of commencement of the test;

-- failure by the student to bring to the test venue any equipment normally required for that module as specified in the study guide for the particular module. - 9.3 For the purpose of this rule "test" shall mean any written, oral, or practical test, set for the purpose of determining or contributing towards a course mark for a module, and shall include tests set for modules which are evaluated by continuous evaluation. - 9.4 Any student who misses a test and who does not qualify for a special test, and any student who qualifies for a special test, but fails to write it, shall be awarded a zero mark for the missed test.
+Failure by the student to bring to the test venue any equipment normally required for that module as specified in the study guide for the particular module

+- 9.2.
+For the purpose of this rule "test" shall mean any written, oral, or practical test, set for the purpose of determining or contributing towards a course mark for a module, and shall include tests set for modules which are evaluated by continuous evaluation. - 9.3.
+Any student who misses a test and who does not qualify for a special test, and any student who qualifies for a special test, but fails to write it, shall be awarded a zero mark for the missed test.

-9. EXPERIENTIAL LEARNING FOR NATIONAL DIPLOMA: BUILDING (RETURNING STUDENTS ONLY): THE LAST CHANCE FOR REGISTRATION FOR EXPERIENTIAL LEARNING IS IN 2021
+10. EXPERIENTIAL LEARNING FOR NATIONAL DIPLOMA: BUILDING (RETURNING STUDENTS ONLY):

+THE LAST CHANCE FOR RÉGISTRATION FOR EXPERIENTIAL LEARNING IS IN 2023